goyox86/customer_locator/DESIGN.md

 ## Design

-The design is very simple.
+The design is simple.
+It may look overkill at first sight but if I would develop a production system it would do it this way so the system is closed to modification but open for future extension.
+I was particularly careful segregating responsibilities across entities.

 First of all.
 There are some core entities related to the data model:

 - Location: Abstracts the concept of a location on earth surface given latitude,